shivashant25/Threat-Protection-with-XDR/Labguide/lab4_conduct_attack.md

     >**Important**: Do not close these windows.
 Let this PowerShell script run in the background.
 The command needs to generate log entries for some hours.
 You can proceed to the next task and next exercises while this script runs.
 The data created by this task will be used in the Threat Hunting lab later.
 This process will not create substantial amounts of data or processing.

+### Task 3: Privilege Elevation Attack with User Add

+>**Important:** The next steps are done on a different machine than the one you were previously working on.
+Look for the Virtual Machine name references.

+1. In Azure portal, search for Virtual Machines and login to **s2vm-xxxx** virtual machine with the below admin credentials:

+   * Admin Username:
+   * Admin Password:

+1. In the search of the taskbar of your **s2vm-xxxx** VM, enter *Command*.
+A Command Prompt will be displayed in the search results.
+Right-click on the Command Prompt and select **Run as Administrator**.
+Select **Yes** in the User Account Control window that appears to allow the app to run.

+1. In the Command Prompt, create a Temp folder in the root directory.
+Remember to press Enter after the last row:

+    ```CommandPrompt
+    cd \
+    ```
+    ```CommandPrompt
+    mkdir temp
+    ```
+    ```CommandPrompt
+    cd temp
+    ```

+1. Copy and run this command to simulate the creation of an Admin account.
+Remember to press Enter after the last row:

+    ```CommandPrompt
+    net user theusernametoadd /add
+    ```
+    ```CommandPrompt
+    net user theusernametoadd ThePassword1!
+    ```
+    ```CommandPrompt
+    net localgroup administrators theusernametoadd /add
+    ```

-### Task 3: Investigate the Incident in M365 Defender Portal
+### Task 4: Investigate the Incident in M365 Defender Portal

-In this task, you will logoin to the M365 Defender portal and view the attack which you conducted in the previous task.
+In this task, you will login to the M365 Defender portal and view the attacks which were conducted in the previous task.

 1. Login to the Microsoft M365 Defender portal (https://security.microsoft.com/) using your Azure username and password.